Ellie Goulding: 2015–2016: Delirium and subsequent hiatus

-In November 2014, Goulding announced that she was focusing on a third studio album.
-In early 2015, Goulding released the song "Love Me Like You Do", which was featured in the soundtrack to the film Fifty Shades of Grey, adapted from the erotic novel of the same name.
-The video was released to YouTube on 22 January, to precede an official release date of 15 February.
-The single has been a commercial success, spending four weeks at on the UK Singles Chart, topping the charts in many other nations including Australia, New Zealand, and Germany, and reaching on the US Billboard Hot 100.
-The single held the record for the most-streamed track in a single week in the United Kingdom (streamed 2.58 million times), and worldwide (streamed 15.5 million times).
-On 7 December 2015, "Love Me like You Do" earned Goulding a Grammy Award nomination for Best Pop Solo Performance.
-In the nominations for the 2016 Brit Awards announced on 14 January 2016, the song was among the nominees for British Single of the Year, and Best British Video.
-Goulding starred in the music video for Taylor Swift's song "Bad Blood", which was released in May 2015.
+In November 2014, Goulding announced that she had done "some stuff" for Drake's fourth studio album, Views (2016), who sampled her song.
+In early 2015, Goulding released "Love Me Like You Do", featured in the soundtrack to the film Fifty Shades of Grey.
+Its music video was released through her YouTube channel on 22 January, which preceded an official release date of 15 February.
+The single has been a commercial success, spending four weeks at on the UK singles chart and topping the charts in other nations including Australia, New Zealand, and Germany.
+It also reached on the US Billboard Hot 100.
+The song held the record for the most-streamed track in a single week in the United Kingdom (streamed 2.58 million times) and worldwide (streamed 15.5 million times).
+On 7 December, "Love Me like You Do" earned Goulding a Grammy Award nomination for Best Pop Solo Performance.
+In the nominations for the Brit Awards 2016 announced on 14 January 2016, the song was among the nominees for British Single of the Year, and Best British Video.

-Goulding appeared on the Major Lazer album Peace Is the Mission on the track "Powerful", alongside Tarrus Riley.
-The track was released together with the album on 1 June 2015.
-A preview of the single was revealed on 23 April 2015.
-Having finished recording new material on 27 July 2015, Goulding tweeted a link to an Instagram post of her leaving Abbey Road Studios captioned, "That's a wrap!".
-On 5 August 2015 at the iHeartRadio Music Summit, Interscope unveiled the title of Goulding's new single, "On My Mind".
-A preview of the new track was released online via Goulding's Facebook page on 15 September 2015, with a confirmed single release date of 17 September 2015.
-The following day, another video teaser was uploaded revealing the title and cover art for Goulding's third studio album, Delirium.